5 ‘SNL’ moments that set the stage for Elon Musk’s controversial episode

 In Musk’s case, there is actually some precedent.
 During the third season of Saturday Night Live, 80-year-old grandmother Miskel Spillman took center stage after winning the show’s Anyone Can Host contest.
 The fact that she acquitted herself admirably meant that being an experienced comedian was by no means a prerequisite for the show.

 Musk is just the modern-day proof that Anyone Can Host SNL.
-(If he proves incapable, however, in the same way that Spillman had Buck Henry on hand to help out during her episode, Musk has capable SNL vet Miley Cyrus in the bullpen as musical guest for his episode.)
+(If he proves incapable, however, Musk will have capable SNL vet Miley Cyrus in the bullpen as musical guest for his episode, in the same way comedic journeymen Buck Henry hung around during Miskel Spillman’s episode.)

 While it still feels very strange that the CEO of SpaceX and Tesla will be hosting the show, there is plenty of cringey precedent for it beyond Spillman.
-SNL has a long history of using its platform to sanitize controversial figures, and it is this tradition in which Musk’s appearance is best understood.
+SNL has a long history of sanitizing controversial figures, and it is this tradition in which Musk’s turn is best understood.
 Here are five other moments from the show that paved the way for this week’s potential space-train wreck.

 Donald Trump hosts while running for president